 Instructions

 - Preheat: Preheat oven to 425°F (220°C).
-Line a muffin pan with baking cups.
+Line a muffin pan with non-stick baking cups (see note 5) or lightly spray the pan with oil.

 - Melt butter: Add ¼ cup butter and 2 cloves minced garlic to a large heat safe bowl.
 Microwave in 20 second intervals (on low power), stirring in between, until butter is melted.